aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ## Cost Considerations

-Amazon Detective pricing is thoroughly covered in the [pricing page](https://aws.amazon.com/detective/pricing/), covering which dimensions are used for pricing, and includes pricing examples.
-We won’t cover a pricing exercise here, but we will cover some options to reduce your Detective spend.
+Amazon Detective pricing is thoroughly covered in the [pricing page](https://aws.amazon.com/detective/pricing/), including dimensions used for pricing and some pricing examples.
+In this guide, we'll cover some options to control your Detective spend.

 1. Take advantage of the 30-day free trial to get an idea of how pricing works with Detective.
 After enabling Detective, come back in a few days and check the Usage tab on the left.
-2. In the Detective usage page you can view the estimated costs under the “This account’s projected costs” and “All accounts’ projected costs”.
-You can further understand which accounts are driving costs by using the “Ingested volume by member account”.
+2. In the Detective usage page you can view the estimated costs under the **This account’s projected costs** and **All accounts’ projected costs**.
+You can further understand which accounts are driving costs by using the **Ingested volume by member account** option.
-3. Some customers choose to exclude AWS accounts that are classified as sandbox or non-production as a way to reduce cost.
-Also consider if you have supplementary tools that ingest VPC FlowLog and Cloudtrail data separately that could be scaled down and augmented with Detective.
+3. Some customers choose to exclude AWS accounts that are classified as sandbox or non-production as a way to control their cost.
+Also consider if you have supplementary tools that ingest VPC Flow Logs and AWS CloudTrail data separately that could be scaled down and augmented with Detective.

 ![Detective usage page](../../images/DT-Usage.png)